Echinocactus platyacanthus Link & Otto

 Miniature Barrel Cactus, Hedgehog Cactus, Twisted Rib Cactus, Fishhook Cactus

-Echinocactus setispinus (basionym), Cactus bicolor, Echinocactus hamatus, Ferocactus setispinus, Hamatocactus bicolor, Hamatocactus setispinus
+Echinocactus setispinus, Cactus bicolor, Echinocactus hamatus, Ferocactus setispinus, Hamatocactus bicolor, Hamatocactus setispinus

-Thelocactus setispinus is a cactus, up to 12 inches (30 cm) tall and up to 4 inches (10 cm) in diameter, with a globe-shaped to short cylindrical stem.
-It has 12 to 15 ribs, 9 to 17 radial spines and 1 to 3 central spines.
-Radial spines are needle-shaped, bright brown or white and up to 1 inch (2.5 cm) long.
+Thelocactus setispinus is a small cactus with a solitary, globose to elongate-globose stem with 12 to 15 ribs and clusters of 9 to 17 radial spines and 1 to 3 central spines per areole.
+The stem grows up to 12 inches (30 cm) tall and 4 inches (10 cm) in diameter.
+Radial spines are needle-shaped, bright brown or white, and up to 1 inch (2.5 cm) long.
 Central spines are longer and stronger, straight and curved like a hook at the tip.
-Flowers are yellow with a red center, up to 2.8 inches (7 cm) long and up to 1.6 inches (4 cm) in diameter.
+Flowers are yellow with a red center, up to 2.8 inches (7 cm) long and 1.6 inches (4 cm) in diameter.
 They appear in late summer to fall.
-Fruits are red, round or elliptical and up to 0.6 inches (1.5 cm) in diameter.
+Fruits are red, round, or elliptical and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).